rbonifacio/apidiff/README.md

 ```

-   * Note: this is a contribution of Francisco Handrick da Costa
+   * Note: this is a contribution from Francisco Handrick da Costa

 # APIDiff (original README file)